Our verdict

 Flagship stability

 As a premium weightlifting shoe, surefootedness is the Romaleos' second name.
-A great number of athletes have expressed their excitement over the adequately stiff and wide sole of the shoe.
+We are overly excited over the adequately stiff and wide sole of the shoe.

 The platform hardness of the Romaleos 4 is through the roof!
 It is the hardest of all the lifting shoes we've tested.
 Using a durometer, we found it to be 20% firmer than lifters on average.
 Compression is just not happening here.